 The North AL Conference UMC maintains a 30,000 square foot disaster supply warehouse in Decatur, AL, that stores and distributes all kinds of supplies needed after storms.
 Teams of volunteers from Auburn UMC can be organized to spend a few days serving at the warehouse sorting supplies.
 This warehouse is part of a network of UMCOR warehouses that responds to disasters across the southeast.

 For many decades, members of Auburn UMC have heard God’s call to serve and share God’s love around the world.
 We are blessed by several international mission partnerships with local churches, non-profits, and missionaries.
 We regularly organize and send international mission teams to serve with our partners, develop relationships, and learn more about God’s heart for the whole world.
 Learn more about our international mission partners below.
-For more information on international mission teams and partners, please contact Joe Davis at firstname.lastname@example.org
+For more information on international mission teams and partners, please contact Joe Davis.

 Our partnership with Cristo Vive began in 2017.
 Intergenerational teams travel to Palmares annually in the summer to serve alongside the church through children’s ministry, construction, and community outreach.

 The REV Home is a children’s home for 26 Haitian children and youth.
-REV operates a home for the younger children and a transition home for older teens.
+REV operates a home for younger children and a transition home for older teens.
 The younger children are gaining formal education, and the Transition Home is a place where teens can begin preparing for the transition into normal Haitian life.
 Our friend Amber Hasson has been the director since 2016.
 The REV Home is a ministry of Global Partners in Relief and Development.
 Auburn UMC has been sending teams to serve with the REV Home for many years and has developed close relationships with the children and this ministry.
 Click here to learn more about REV Home.

 Beverly has served as missionary school director at Christian Academy in Petit Goave since 2014.
 She had previously taught at Christian Light Academy in Port-au-Prince where Auburn UMC’s mission teams were serving and got to know Beverly.
 We have continued supporting her ministry with the children of Haiti ever since.
 Click here to learn more about Beverly and Christian Academy

 Auburn UMC has a long history of mission partnership in Nicaragua.
 Currently, we partner with a church in Leon, Nicaragua called El Rey Jesus Todopoderoso.
-Our ministry with this church includes support of a school for special needs children along with “Ms. Ramona’s” very rural school.
+Our ministry with this church includes the support of a school for special needs children along with “Ms. Ramona’s” very rural school.
 Our teams serve with the church through children’s ministry and food assistance as well.
-We also partner with a Nicaraguan doctor to provide ongoing support and to host eyeglasses clinics.
+We also partner with a Nicaraguan doctor to provide ongoing support and host eyeglasses clinics.